jezzsantos/queryany/samples/ri/README.md

 # QueryAny Reference Implementation

-This folder contains a very close to real world example of a REST based API for managing Cars for a Car Sharing software product.
+This folder contains a very close to real world example of a REST based API for managing Cars for a Car Sharing software product, that follows many of the principles of Domain Drive Design (DDD) and Clean Architecture/Onion Architecture/Hexagonal Architecture.

-The example is split into several layers to mimic a real world implementation.
+The example is split into several layers to mimic the real world implementation it was based from.

-It has tried not to be too opinionated about those layers, other than to assume that you would split your projects into logical layers for maintainability, testability, reuse and future scalability as your product grows.
+It has tried not to be too opinionated about the layout of files/folders/assemblies on disk, other than to assume that you would split your projects/components into logical, testable layers for maintainability, reuse and future scalability (scale out), as your product grows.

-The RI solution demonstrates strict discipline around decoupling and separation of concerns, both of which manage change well as a product scales.
+The RI solution demonstrates strict discipline around decoupling and separation of concerns, both of which manage accidental complexity as things change, and as the codebase scales.

+> There are some interesting implementation patterns demonstrated within this RI.
+Remmeber that this RI is just *one* way of doing things.
+There are many ways of doing the same kind of thing, with various design tradeoffs.
+If you are looking for the *best* way to do things, then you haven't programmed long enough to learn that there is no such thing.
+Our advice to you is start with something small, and adapt it as you learn more, avoid over-engineering it at all costs.
+If in doubt, favor what you definately know you have to work with, rather than attempting to future proof it.
+KISS, DRY and YAGNI my friend.

+# Architecture

-The RI solution is structured as follows:
+The RI solution is structured on disk as follows:

 ## CarsApi

 This is the web host.
 In this case its ASP.NET Core running the [ServiceStack](http://www.servicestack.net) framework on Windows.
+It could be whever web host you like.

 > We chose ServiceStack for two main reasons.
-(1) it makes defining and configuring services so much easier than Microsoft's WebApi, (2) it includes an `auto-mapper` essential for easily maintaining abstractions between service operations, domain logic and storage layers.
+(1) it makes defining and configuring services so much easier than Microsoft's WebApi (in many dimensions), (2) it includes an `auto-mapper` essential for easily maintaining abstractions between service operations, domain entities and infrastructure layers.

 It defines the HTTP REST endpoints (service operations) and their contracts.

 It handles the conversion between HTTP requests <-> Domain Logic.
-Including: formats, exception mapping, routes, request validation etc.
+Including: wire-formats, exception mapping, routes, request validation etc.

 It contains the `ServiceHost` class (specific to ServiceStack) which loads all service endpoints, and uses dependency injection for all runtime dependencies.